DrewL4/TwentyFourSeven/docs/UNRAID_GPU_SETUP.md

 1. **Check Unraid System Log** for NVIDIA driver errors
 2. **Verify GPU Compatibility** with NVENC
-3. **Test with DizqueTV** - if DizqueTV works, TwentyFourSeven should too
+3. **Test with TwentyFourSeven** - if TwentyFourSeven works, TwentyFourSeven should too
 4. **Post Container Logs** showing the GPU detection section

-The new implementation follows DizqueTV's proven patterns exactly, so if DizqueTV works on your system, TwentyFourSeven should work identically.
+The new implementation follows TwentyFourSeven's proven patterns exactly, so if TwentyFourSeven works on your system, TwentyFourSeven should work identically.